 To book a module, check availability, or discuss these sessions in more detail, please contact our Education Department at firstname.lastname@example.org.

 These modules are designed for students studying animal care on an FE level course.
 They provide detailed and specific information and allow access to areas of the zoo not normally available for the public to view.

 If you have HE level students, please contact us at email@example.com to discuss how we could adapt these sessions to meet your student’s needs.

-Animal Care Modules are usually only available to book from September through March on weekdays during Essex County term time.
-If you are interested in these sessions outside these times please contact our Education Department directly by email email@example.com to discuss if this would be possible.
+Animal Care Modules available to book from September through May on weekdays during Essex County term time.
+If you are interested in these sessions outside these times please contact our Education Department (firstname.lastname@example.org) to discuss if this would be possible.

 Each module is 2 hours.
 One hour is spent in a classroom setting providing background information and an introduction to the topic.
 The other hour is out in the zoo participating in a tailored behind-the-scenes experience.

 Please note, we can not guarantee which animals will be seen on any specific tour.